BSP-BJP alliance not possible, ideologies opposite: Mayawati

 UP bypolls: BSP-BJP alliance not possible, ideologies opposite, says Mayawati

-Lucknow, Nov 02: Bahujan Samaj Party president Mayawati asserted on Monday that her party would never enter into an alliance with the BJP in the assembly or the Lok Sabha elections, highlighting that the ideology of the two parties were "opposite".
+Lucknow, Nov 02: Bahujan Samaj Party (BSP) president Mayawati asserted on Monday that her party would never enter into an alliance with the BJP in the assembly or the Lok Sabha elections, highlighting that the ideology of the two parties were "opposite".

-Her clarification came amid speculation over her last week''s statement that the BSP would vote for the BJP or any other party''s candidate to ensure defeat of the Samajwadi Party contenders in future elections, including those of the Uttar Pradesh legislative council and the Rajya Sabha.
+Her clarification came amid speculation over her last week's statement that the BSP would vote for the BJP or any other party's candidate to ensure defeat of the Samajwadi Party contenders in future elections, including those of the Uttar Pradesh legislative council and the Rajya Sabha.

 Mayawati alleged that the SP and the Congress were misusing her recent statement so that the Muslim community distances itself from the BSP.